auremoser/mozsci/log/worklog.md

 * coordinated coffee with Daniel Goddemeyer and Ben
 * tech exchange call with Tammy and Kristin
 * sent tech exchange [drive package](https://drive.google.com/drive/folders/0B6_ZVUFx2WHHVmd4bHZfeVhvYTA?usp=sharing) to mdf team for consideration
-* approved some bills for OWF
+* approved some bills for OWF expenses
 * gsoc student stood up, but sent a lot of great updates :)